Simple Strategies for Offsetting Big Event Costs

 Speakers

 Depending on the type of event you run, speakers, and all that goes along with them, can be a huge cost.
 According to Azavista, “We might underestimate (or even forget) that not only will we have to pay for their time during the event, but also for their travel expenses and accommodation fees.”
+If you want to cut down on these costs you can:

 • Find local speakers who don’t need their travel expenses covered.

-• Give a sponsor the opportunity to share on the mainstage, since they’ll be there already.
+• Give a sponsor the opportunity to share on the main stage, since they’ll be there already.

 • Offer to compensate smaller speaker budgets by selling their products at the event or highlighting their branding like a sponsor.